 Whether you are missing one tooth or several, you’re probably well aware of the problems they can cause.
 Simple things like eating and speaking can become awkward and uncomfortable, plus they can make you very hesitant to smile, even among family and friends.
 For people in this situation, Donald Marks Family Dentistry is happy to provide the most state-of-the-art tooth replacement available today: dental implants.
 Compared to any other treatment, they provide the most durable, reliable, and beautiful results.
-To learn more about what dental implants in State College can do for you, contact us today.
+To learn more about what dental implants in State College, PA can do for you, contact us today.

 When it comes to tooth replacement, dental implants are clearly the best choice.
 They are the only solution to tooth loss to replicate not only the visible crown of the tooth, but the root as well.
 Because of this, your jawbone is stimulated by the implant posts, preventing jawbone loss that prematurely ages you.
 Implants also have a success rate of more than 95%, can last upwards of 30 years, and don’t require any damage to surrounding teeth, unlike dental bridges.

 If you’re missing teeth in State College, there’s an implant solution out there for you.
 No matter how big the gap in your smile, we can fill it with any number of implants and customized restorations.

 For just one missing tooth, we can place a single implant post, abutment (a metal connector piece), and a lifelike dental crown.
 Once this procedure is finished, your implant should be virtually indistinguishable from your natural teeth.

 For those missing several teeth in a row, a few crowns can be strung together to form a sturdy dental bridge.
 An implant with a crown will be placed on either end of the space in your smile, and these will be bonded to prosthetic teeth to literally bridge the gap.
 Implant-retained bridges are not only much stronger than traditional ones, but they also do a better job of blending in with your smile.